BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial-4.md

 <a id='GeometryData'></a>
 # A. Geometry Data

 ## A1.
-Describe a point in Rhinoceros Grasshopper
+Describe a point in CAD
-A point in 3D Cartesian coordinate system is represented by 3 numbers, which represents values along x, y and z axis.
-If you are familiar with Rhino and Grasshopper, a point can be created numerically by inputing 3 values.
+A point in a 3D Cartesian coordinate system can be represented by 3 numbers.
+Describing the values along x, y and z axes.
+For example, in Rhino and Grasshopper, a point can be created numerically by inputing 3 values in a "Create Point" container.

-"CSD2_2022/2_Geometry/Tutorial4/img/geo_pt_gh.png"

 </br>
 <img src = "../../2_Geometry/Tutorial4/img/geo_pt_gh.png" width="500" style="margin-left:auto; margin-right:auto"/>
 <center>example of "Create Point" container in Rhinoceros Grasshopper 3D</center>
 </br>

+We will do the same, utilizing our Jupyter Notebook interface.

 ## A2.
 Describe a Point by Python list
-Similarly the point can be referred to as a list `[x, y, z]` in Python.
+Similarly a list `[x, y, z]` can describe a point in Python.
 The three numbers represent the xyz coordinates of the point.
 Since a point is described as a list, the value in the list can be retrieved, modified, and updated by accessing the corresponding index of the list.
 Here we create a point `x=0, y=1, z=1` and change the coordinate `y=5`.